rocket-martue/reusable-blocks-user-interface/readme.md

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds "Reusable Blocks" to the admin menu for easy editing.
+This plugin adds "Synced patterns (Reusable Blocks)" to the admin menu for easy editing.
 It also allows you to easily insert blocks into your posts using a shortcode.